mckennapsean/dissertation/chapters/intro.md

 **_TODO:_**

   - low-level edits from Miriah
-  - add clarification on artifacts, and what is novel/missing from current bits, see Miriah's comments
   - add citations (3-4 when necessary)
   - trim down overview: 3-4 sentences per chapter, more high-level, and what has been done